paireks/dotbim/README.md

 - C# library: you're looking at it right now ;)
 - Python library: dotbimpy - https://github.com/paireks/dotbimpy
 - Grasshopper plugin: dotbimGH - https://github.com/paireks/dotbimGH
+- dotbim-ifc, converts to and from IFC and dotbim: https://github.com/Moult/dotbim-ifc

 ## Community
 Let's get this community bigger.
 Share it with your friends and colleagues that want to see a new BIM format: